Gratis, zilch, nada

-It’s no secret that Singapore is the most expensive city in Southeast Asia to be a tourist.
+It’s no secret that Singapore is an expensive city.
 But even if you’re down to your last Sing-dollar, it’s possible to sightsee without spending a cent.
-Here are some suggestions for fun and completely free things to do in Singapore.
+Can?
+Can!
+(That’s Singlish for yes, it’s really possible).
+Here are some of our favourite freebies.
+Have fun lah!

-Out in western Singapore, Haw Par Villa has to be Singapore’s strangest free attraction.
-This statue park was built in 1937 by the Haw Par Brothers, the creators of Tiger Balm ointment, who used their fortune to bring scenes from Chinese folklore to life.
+Haw Par Villa has to be Singapore’s strangest free attraction.
+This bizarre cultural theme park was built in 1937 by the Haw Par Brothers, the creators of Tiger Balm ointment, who used their fortune to bring scenes from Chinese folklore to life.
 It really needs to be seen to be believed.

 If you’re interested in seeing the wilder side of Singapore, admission is free to the city-state’s excellent nature reserves and many parks.
 The Labrador Nature Reserve offers a mix of World War II relics and seaside walkways, while Sungei Buloh Wetland Reserve offers great bird-watching and mangrove creatures like mudskippers.
 As well as being home the highest point in Singapore, Bukit Timah Nature Reserve has the best hiking trails and monkey sightings are practically guaranteed.
 A network of park connectors could see you park hopping across the entire island.